 How do I find out more?
 How do I pledge?

 To find out more about our Kickstarter project to produce an affordable series of automation training DVD's, and to pledge towards the project, you can use the below link that leads directly to our Kickstarter campaign at Kickstarter.com:

 Thanks in advance for considering a pledge!

-If you have any questions about our Kickstarter campaign, please don’t hesitate to use the “leave a reply” form at the bottom of this page to ask it!
+If you have any questions about our Kickstarter campaign, please don't hesitate to click on the “post a comment or question” link below to ask it!

 - Industrial Computers from Global American (P78) - September 24, 2021

 - First Look: SCALANCE XC124 Unmanaged Switch from Siemens - September 22, 2021

 - First Look: Ultrasonic Sensor with IO-Link, Pepperl+Fuchs UC250-F77-EP-IO - September 20, 2021